bloomberg/bde-tools/docs/docs/misc/sim_cpp11_features.rst

 --------------------------

-Verify that nothing has changed in the master file that would result in a change in generated code (including any generated code within the master file itself).
-If any output (including the master file) would change, do not write any output and abort with an error.
+Verify that nothing has changed in the main file that would result in a change in generated code (including any generated code within the main file itself).
+If any output (including the main file) would change, do not write any output and abort with an error.